 'This Is Not A Drill': A False Ballistic Missile Alert Shakes Hawaii

-Hawaii residents and tourists alike were shaken shortly after 8:00 a.m.
-HST when a push notification alerted those in the state of islands to a false missile threat, causing an immediate panic.
+Hawaii residents and tourists alike were shaken shortly after 8 a.m. local time Saturday when a push notification alerted those in the state to a missile threat, causing an immediate panic until officials confirmed it was a false alarm.

 "BALLISTIC MISSILE THREAT INBOUND TO HAWAII.
 SEEK IMMEDIATE SHELTER.
 THIS IS NOT A DRILL," read the message, which also blared across Hawaiian televisions stations.

-Rep. Tulsi Gabbard, D-HI, confirmed the false alarm on Twitter 12 minutes after the errant message was sent.
-It took about 38 minutes for another push notification to arrive on smartphones declaring there was no real danger.
+Rep. Tulsi Gabbard, D-Hawaii, confirmed the false alarm on Twitter 12 minutes after the errant message was sent.
+But it took about 38 minutes for another push notification to arrive on phones declaring there was no real danger.

 HAWAII - THIS IS A FALSE ALARM.
 THERE IS NO INCOMING MISSILE TO HAWAII.
 I HAVE CONFIRMED WITH OFFICIALS THERE IS NO INCOMING MISSILE. pic.twitter.com/DxfTXIDOQs— Tulsi Gabbard (@TulsiGabbard) January 13, 2018

-Rep. Gabbard told CNN that the alert was "inadvertent," according to a tweet by Jake Tapper.
+Gabbard told CNN that the alert was "inadvertent," according to a tweet by Jake Tapper.

 "We're in a process of sending another message to cancel the initial message.
-It was part of a drill that was going on," a spokesperson from Hawaii's Emergency Management Agency told BuzzFeed News.
+It was part of a drill that was going on," an agency spokesperson told BuzzFeed News.

+At 8:20 a.m., Hawaii Emergency Management Agency confirmed the alert was a false alarm.
+"NO missile threat to Hawaii," the agency said in a tweet that was retweeted by the governor, David Ige four minutes later.

+Vern Miyagi, the agency's administrator, said in a press conference that the false alarm was caused by a "human error," when he wrong button was pushed during a shift change.

+"It was a procedure that occurs at the change of shift where they go through to make sure that the system, that it's working.
+And an employee pushed the wrong button," Gov. David Ige said.
+These shift changes happen three times a day, every day of the year, he added.

-Hugh Rowden, from Decater, IL, was in Waikiki when he got the alarm.
+Hugh Rowden, from Decatur, Ill., was in the Waikiki neighborhood of Honolulu when he got the alarm.
 "We've been so safe for so long," he said.
 "This was a different sensation, that's for sure."

-Minnesota Public Radio's Brian Bakst was in Maui with his family when they got the alert on their phones and smartwatches.
+Minnesota Public Radio's Brian Bakst was on Maui with his family when they got the alert on their phones and smartwatches.

 "You might imagine, this startles you first thing in the morning," he said.
 "Especially in a place you don't know."
 He and his family took shelter in a shower as their TV blared the alert over a local college basketball game.